 - A working computer (desktop or laptop) with Windows 11/10/8/7 installed.

 - An SSHD drive.
 You do not need to initialize the new drive before the cloning process.

 - Cables or adapter to connect the new drive.
 You can either connect the SSHD internally or externally.

 To ensure the clone process goes smooth and the cloned drive boots fine, using a proper hard drive cloning tool is key.
 Luckily, you can use AOMEI Backupper Professional, the best disk cloning software for Windows 11/10/8.1/8/7.

-AOMEI Backupper has perfect support for SSHD to ensure that you can upgrade your HDD to SSHD successfully.
-It provides Disk Clone and Partition Clone to help you clone hard drive or specific partitions.
-If you need to clone only OS, you can choose System Clone.
+AOMEI Backupper has perfect support for SSHD to ensure that you can upgrade your HDD to SSHD successfully, and it offers three clone types to meet your diverse needs.

 Steps to clone from HDD to SSHD without reinstalling Windows

-After you connect the new SSHD to your computer along with the original hard drive, you can follow the 5 steps below to clone the entire hard disk to an SSHD.
+Take Seagate SSHD as an example.
+After you connect the new SSHD to your computer along with the original hard drive, you can follow the 5 steps below to run Seagate clone HDD to SSHD.

 Note: If the SSHD contains any data, make a backup first.
 Otherwise, you'll lose the data after cloning.

 Step 1.
 Download AOMEI Backupper.
 Install and launch it.